Virtual Environments: Using Qubes¶

 Standalone (HVM) Qubes VMs for use with staging:

-sd-dev, download the Ubuntu Trusty server ISO, along with corresponding
+sd-dev, download the latest Ubuntu server ISO for Focal,

-checksum and signature files.
-See the hardware installation docs
+along with corresponding checksum and signature files.
+See the

 torify prepended to the